BerlinPix/filo/README.md

 **Latest**

+- bug fixing:
-- bug fixing: show more than 100 photos in one album
+    - show more than 100 photos in one album
+    - album order #19

 **Version 2.1.2**